Magnificent Greek Castles

 Source: Touring the Castles of Greece by Visit Greece

-Acrocorinth features a Temple of Aphrodite, as well as a mosque, a church, and a remarkable fountain.
-A historical fortress located on a hill overlooking the city of Corinth in southern Greece, Acrocorinth provides insights into the region’s history and its strategic importance over centuries.
+Acrocorinth features a Temple of Aphrodite, a mosque, a church, and a remarkable fountain.
+A historical fortress located on a hill overlooking the city of Corinth in southern Greece, Acrocorinth provides insights into the region’s history and strategic importance over centuries.
 The Byzantines, the Ottomans, and the Venetians all inhabited this castle and left their mark.
 As a result, it’s a famous filming location for producers and filmmakers.

 Acrocorinth offers stunning panoramic views of the surrounding area, including the city of Corinth, the Gulf of Corinth, and the mountains in the distance.
 Visitors can climb to the fortress’s highest point for even better views.